A forecast of using fast radio burst observations to constrain holographic dark energy: Introduction

 The data of localized FRBs could be used to constrain cosmological parameters with the Macquart relation, which provide a relationship between $\rm DM_{\rm IGM}$ and $z$ \cite{Macquart:2020lln}.
-There have been a series of works using FRBs as a cosmological probe to study the expansion history of the universe, such as estimating the cosmological parameters \cite{Deng:2013aga} and conducting cosmography \cite{Gao:2014iva} by using FRBs and Gamma-Ray Bursts association, using FRBs to measure Hubble parameter $H(z)$ \cite{Wu:2020jmx} and the Hubble constant \cite{Hagstotz:2021jzu,Wu:2021jyk}, using the FRB data combined with the BAO data or the type Ia supernovae (SN) data to break the cosmological parameter degeneracies \cite{Zhou:2014yta,Jaroszynski:2018vgh}, using FRB dispersion measures as distance measures \cite{Kumar:2019qhc}, probing compact dark matter \cite{Munoz:2016tmg,Wang:2018ydd}, testing Einstein's weak equivalence principle \cite{Wei:2015hwd,Yu:2018slt,Xing:2019geq}, and many other works \cite{Yang:2016zbm,Li:2017mek,Liu:2019jka,Yu:2017beg,Walters:2017afr}. {For a recent review, see ref.~\cite{Bhandari:2021thi}.}
+There have been a series of works using FRBs as a cosmological probe to study the expansion history of the universe, such as estimating the cosmological parameters \cite{Deng:2013aga} and conducting cosmography \cite{Gao:2014iva} by using FRBs and Gamma-Ray Bursts association, using FRBs to measure Hubble parameter $H(z)$ \cite{Wu:2020jmx} and the Hubble constant \cite{Hagstotz:2021jzu,Wu:2021jyk}, using the FRB data combined with the BAO data or the type Ia supernovae (SN) data to break the cosmological parameter degeneracies \cite{Zhou:2014yta,Jaroszynski:2018vgh}, using FRBs to probe diffuse gas \cite{Walters:2019cie}, using FRBs foreground mapping to constrain the cosmic baryon distribution \cite{Lee:2021ppm}, using FRBs to detect helium reionization \cite{Linder:2020aru}, using FRB dispersion measures as distance measures \cite{Kumar:2019qhc}, probing compact dark matter \cite{Munoz:2016tmg,Wang:2018ydd}, testing Einstein's weak equivalence principle \cite{Wei:2015hwd,Yu:2018slt,Xing:2019geq}, and many other works \cite{Yang:2016zbm,Li:2017mek,Liu:2019jka,Yu:2017beg,Walters:2017afr}. {For a recent review, see ref.~\cite{Bhandari:2021thi}.}

 In addition, there is also an idea of combining the FRB data with the GW data \cite{Wei:2018cgd}.
 Wei et al. noticed the fact that DM is proportional to the Hubble constant $H_{0}$ while luminosity distance $d_{\rm L}$ is inversely proportional to $H_{0}$, and they found that the product of DM from FRB and $d_{\rm L}$ from GW can yield a quantity free of $H_0$, which may be useful in cosmological parameter estimation.
 Inspired by this work, ref.~\cite{Li:2019klc} introduced a cosmology-independent estimate of the fraction of baryon mass in the intergalactic medium (IGM).
 In ref.~\cite{Zhao:2020ole}, the authors (including three of the authors in the present paper) also showed that combining the FRB data with the GW data could be helpful in cosmological parameter estimation.
 GWs provide a new method to measure the cosmic distance \cite{Schutz:1986gp}, dubbed as ``standard sirens" \cite{Holz:2005df}, which successfully avoids the possible systematics in the cosmic distance ladder method.
 With the third-generation ground-based GW detectors, such as the Einstein Telescope (ET), large amounts of GW-EM events from the mergers of binary neutron stars (BNSs) are expected to be detected \cite{Zhao:2010sz}.
 Thus, GWs may become a new precise cosmological probe to determine various cosmological parameters \cite{Zhang:2019loq,Zhang:2018byx,Zhang:2019ylr,Li:2019ajo,Cai:2017aea,Cai:2016sby,Aasi:2013wya,Zhao:2010sz}.
 Especially, the GW data could be very helpful in breaking the cosmological parameter degeneracies when combined with other cosmological probes \cite{Wang:2018lun,Wang:2019tto,Wang:2021srv,Jin:2020hmc,Jin:2021pcv,Zhao:2019gyk}.